ropensci/dendroNetwork/README.md

 functions are based on several published papers (Visser 2021b, 2021a;
 Visser and Vorst 2022).

-The package is written for dendrochronologists and have a general knowledge on the discipline and used jargon.
+The package is written for dendrochronologists who have a general knowledge on the discipline and used jargon.
 There is an excellent website for the introduction of using R in dendrochronology:
 <https://opendendro.org/r/>.
 The basics of dendrochronology can be found